McAshesha/AdminTool/README.md

-# AdminTool
+# admin-tool

-AdminTool is a private Android application designed as a tool for administrators of the "Mafia Online" game.
+admin-tool is a private Android application designed as a tool for administrators of the "Mafia Online" game.
 It simplifies the management of various administrative functions.
 Upon launching the application, users are presented with the main page featuring buttons for navigating to different sections.

 ## Table of Contents